zoxpx/pxdocs/content/install-with-other/operate-and-maintain/scaling/scale-out.md

 ---
-title: "Scaling-out an existing PX Cluster"
+title: "Scaling out an existing PX Cluster"
-hidden: true
 keywords: scale-up, storage, add new nodes
 description: This document illustrates how to add a new node with attached storage to a PX cluster.
 Scale out your cluster today!
 ---